ovhemert/pino-datadog/docs/CLI.md

 # CLI

-To use `pino-datadog` from the command line, you need to install it globally:
+To use `pino-datadog` from the command line, you need to install it as a dependency before piping the output to it:

 ```bash
 $ npm install -g pino-datadog